 Here are a few simple basic etiquette tips.

-The theater does not have a specific dress code for performances for patrons, although we typically find patrons dressed in business casual attire.
+While the venue does not have a specific dress code for performances for patrons, we typically find patrons dressed in business casual attire.
 If you are celebrating something special, feel free to dress for the occasion.
 A nice pair of jeans is also appropriate.

-Keep in mind the auditorium can sometimes be chilly, so we recommend that you consider a sweater or jacket.
+Keep in mind that most theaters can sometimes be chilly, so we recommend that you consider a sweater or jacket.